 Will you be selling pizza and drinks at park days?

-No. We will not be selling pizza at park days due to the health concerns around shared communal food.
+No. We will not be selling pizza at park days when they begin again due to the health concerns around shared communal food.
 Drinks will be available for sale at park days.

 When will field trips be scheduled?

-We hope to have field trips on our calendar as soon as venues begin to open up.
+We have some outdoor field trips on the calendar and hope to have indoor field trips on our calendar as soon as venues begin to open up.
 The size of field trips will be limited to whatever the current public health orders require.
-Outdoor venues will likely be available first.
 Mask requirements will be at the discretion of the venue.
-We are happy to discuss ideas and tentatively plan dates with you. firstname.lastname@example.org
+We are happy to discuss ideas and tentatively plan dates with you. email@example.com

 When will social events be scheduled?

-Only online events will be scheduled on the calendar while most social gatherings are restricted.
+Currently, we are able to host outdoor events at Living Way as churches are permitted to hold outdoor gatherings under all tiers.
+Online events are also scheduled on the calendar.
+Currently, in-person gatherings are limited to only 3 families outdoors observing social distancing.
+Families are welcome to post on our forums about gathering with 2 other families that adhere to the current guidelines.
 We want to remain socially connected even while we are asked to be socially distanced.
-Once gatherings are permitted, we welcome your ideas for events.
+Once indoor venues and larger gatherings are permitted, we welcome your ideas for events.
 This may require that limits be made on the size of gatherings.
 Mask requirements will be at the discretion of the venue and current public health guidelines.
-We are happy to discuss any ideas you might have. email@example.com
+We are happy to discuss any ideas you might have that can be hosted outdoors at Living Way. firstname.lastname@example.org

 When is the 2020-2021 co-op year?